supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ### General flow of Incremental Reading (simplified)

-In Incremental Reading, all the material yet to be processed is added to the **Outstanding queue**.
+In Incremental Reading, all the material yet to be processed is added to the [outstanding queue](/supermemo/queues).

 ```mermaid